brenoxavier48/FullCycle-docker-challenges/README.md

 docker run --rm brenoxavier485/codeeducation
 ```

-But, if you want to build and run localy, follow the steps bellow
+But, if you want to build and run locally, follow the steps bellow

 ```
 > cd go-challenge